 Olga Vocal Ensemble creates musical joy – a joy she wants to share with the world.
 These five young men stand ready to conquer every heart with their powerful, clear voices, and charismatic presentation.

 Olga is a young a cappella singing group that approaches old traditions in a fresh way.
 She combines enthusiasm, humor, and drama with genuine vocal clarity to enrapture both young and old.
-Her repertoire covers more than five centuries of musical joy, and the ensemble is already known for her unique programs, in which moving classical music comes together with popular repertoire – from Medieval Icelandic drinking songs to nostalgic hits from your grandfathers day.
-The characteristic Olga sound blends all music into a compelling whole.
+Her repertoire covers a thousand years of musical joy, and the ensemble is already known for her unique programs, in which moving classical music comes together with popular repertoire – from medieval Icelandic drinking songs to nostalgic hits from your grandfather’s day.
+The characteristic sound of Olga blends all music into a compelling whole.

 Here’s a nice quote about Olga by Paul Phoenix:

 “In October 2014 I had the pleasure of spending three days working with Olga Vocal Ensemble at the Utrecht Music Conservatorium.
 Amongst many ensembles I’ve coached and worked with around the world, Olga stands out as a group performing to the highest standards and having great potential for the future.
 I love their style, their humour and spirit, as well as the unique sound which stems from their Icelandic roots and their love of folk music.
 See them in concert, listen to their recordings and be charmed by their wit!”